 Beeline Lao has countrywide

 2G GPRS mobile

 phone and data services.
-3G HSPA+ began in January 2012 in Vientiane,
+3G HSPA+ are available in Vientiane,

 For 3.5G Beeline sells locked ZTE sticks, the MF 656A (14.4Mbps) for